INDIANAPOLIS — The first doses of the COVID-19 vaccines will start arriving in Indiana any day now, according to state officials.

 Will I be able to pick which vaccine I want to get?

-Because only two vaccines have been approved for emergency use, no. The state is still working on distribution plans for additional vaccines once they are approved for use.
+Because only three vaccines have been approved for emergency use, no. The state is still working on distribution plans for additional vaccines once they are approved for use.

 Can your employer make you get the COVID-19 vaccine?